2024 Best Social Media Audit Template: Audit New Clients in 20 Minutes

 Facebook Ad Performance Overview

-To set up that report, open up a new template and then begin filling in data.
-Here’s what the general view looks like (note that this example is with style set to “Chic” for the performance overview).
-You can pick any dual color combination that suits your fancy.
+To set up that report, open up a new template and then begin filling in the data.
+Here’s what the general view looks like (note that this example has a style set to “Chic” for the performance overview).
+You can pick any dual-color combination that suits your fancy.

 New Client Social Media Audit - Template 2